derekslenk/hugo-coder-portfolio/README.md

-# This is a work in progress
+# :warning: This is a work in progress
-You have been warned.
+:construction: You have been warned.
 Do not judge for links I have not converted from the fork

 ---------------------------